MERCHANT AGREEMENT

 (c) eCommerce Solutions believes or suspects, with reasonable cause, that the Company’s account or activities pose a significant credit or fraud risk to eCommerce Solutions;

-(d) eCommerce Solutions believes or suspects, with reasonable cause, that the Company’s actions may cause financial loss or legal liability for eCommerce Solutions or its users; or
+(d) eCommerce Solutions believes or suspects, with reasonable cause, that the Company’s actions may cause financial loss or legal liability for eCommerce Solutions or its users including but not limited to any fines or penalty imposed by any Authorities and/or PSPs and/or the Tax Authority; or

 (e) The Company’s use of the Company’s eCommerce Solutions account is deemed by eCommerce Solutions, and/or the PSPs to constitute abuse of the PSPs’ systems or a violation of Laws.

-21.2 In addition thereto, eCommerce Solutions reserves the right to hold the funds beyond the normal distribution periods for transactions it reasonably deems suspicious or for accounts conducting high transaction volumes to ensure integrity of the funds.
+21.2 In addition thereto, eCommerce Solutions reserves the right to hold the funds for one hundred and eighty (180) days, and for an additional period of up to three hundred and sixty (360) days under circumstances including but not limited to the events described in Clause 21.1(a) until 21.1(e), for transactions that eCommerce Solutions reasonably deems suspicious or for accounts conducting high transaction volumes to ensure integrity of the funds.

 21.3 If the Company’s eCommerce Solutions account is closed pursuant to this Clause 21, eCommerce Solutions will notify the Company by way of a written notice, and remit all unrestricted funds held in the Company’s eCommerce Solutions account to the Company.
 In addition thereto, eCommerce Solutions shall have a lien over the Company’s eCommerce Solutions account and eCommerce Solutions shall be entitled to set-off the funds held in the Company’s eCommerce Solutions account against all sums due and owing to eCommerce Solutions pursuant to the terms of this Agreement.